Coping With Losing a Loved One to Cancer

-“We’re never gonna move on, I don’t even think I want to move on, but I do want to move forward,” Wendt said.
+“We’re never gonna move on, I don’t even think I want to move on, but I do want to move forward,” Wendt says.
 “That’s an important distinction, and I encourage anybody who goes through this journey as a caregiver, and then has to face loss, to think very carefully about how to move forward.”

 Camila Legaspi, in a previous interview with SurvivorNet, shared her own advice on grief after her mother died of breast cancer.
 For her, therapy made all the difference.

 “Therapy saved my life,” Legaspi said.
 “I was dealing with some really intense anxiety and depression at that point.
 It just changed my life.
 Because I was so drained by all the negativity that was going on, going to a therapist helped me realize that there was still so much out there for me, that I still had my family, that I still had my siblings.”

 Understanding Esophageal Cancer

 The esophagus is a tube that goes from the throat to the stomach and plays an important role in your digestive system.
 When cancerous cells form inside the tissues of this organ, you have esophageal cancer.

 Overall, this cancer is rare, often difficult to diagnose and more common in men in the United States.
 Of more than 20,000 cases of esophageal cancer expected to be diagnosed in the U.S. this year, about 4,000 will be diagnosed in women, according to the American Cancer Society.